Athma-Vasi/Battleship/README.md

 #### Setting

 The setting of the game was inspired by my love of science-fiction.
-The game is set in the 'Honorverse', a fictional universe from a series of books written by David Weber and published by Baen, featuring a strong female character where the good folks are liberal, democratic and serve the 'Queen 👑 and Kingdom', and the bad folks are war-mongering authoritarians.
+The game is set in the 'Honorverse', a fictional universe from a series of books written by David Weber and published by Baen, featuring a strong female character where the good folks are liberal, democratic and serve the 'Queen and Kingdom', and the bad folks are war-mongering authoritarians.
 The conflict between the Star Kingdom and People's Republic of Haven does take place and is a central story arc in the books, but the battle in this game does not.

 The names used for the ships are from the books, although I took some liberties in mixing up several ship type names as some were scarce.
 The battle messages were also from the books.
-Yes, it really is naval water based ships set in space 🚀, complete with broadside salvos and sails ⛵!
+Yes, it really is naval water based ships set in space, complete with broadside salvos and sails!

+The pre-battle quote in the ship selection page is actually paraphrased from two different real historical sources.
+The first 'Shall we...' speech was given by General Napoleon Bonaparte to his followers before the Battle of Marengo in Italy, June 14, 1800.
+The second 'You are ...' was spoken by General Dwight D. Eisenhower ordering the Normandy Invasion, June 6, 1944.

 #### Disclaimers